 It was sunny when Mandy first arrived.
-But by the time we actually sat down to have nun chai the weather had changed.
-Grey clouds were blown in by a strong wind.
-Thunder broke through the sky and the rain belted down.
-It reminded me of the storms that would hit my friend’s village, in the mountains of north Kashmir, suddenly but with a sure regularity every afternoon in May 2010.
-That was only weeks before the killing and the protests that etched that Summer into history began.
+But by the time we sat down to have nun chai the weather had suddenly changed.
+Grey clouds blew overhead on a strong wind.
+Thunder almost broke the sky and rain belted down.
+I was reminded of the storms that would hit my friend’s village, in the mountains in northern Kashmir, suddenly but with regularity every afternoon in May 2010.
+That was only weeks before the violence that etched that summer into history began.

-Emerging from the complicated and very sad story of Kashmir in the Summer of 2010, the underlying bent of our conversation seemed to dwell on the fragile question of what all of us, as individuals and as larger collective social bodies, are capable of.
+Our conversation moved from the political and historical complexities of Kashmir towards the personal and psychological.
+Mandy asked how people coped emotionally with the occupation.
+From the Goan Inquisition to colonial Australia and contemporary Kashmir—the simple underlying bent of our conversation dwelled on the fragile question of what all of us, as individuals and as larger collective social bodies, are capable of.